wmk1/preorders-reader/README.md

 ## Solution details

 When I started this project, I got to get known about Kinguin API official documentation.
-I quickly made a conclusion, that because it already contains possibility to page
+I quickly made a conclusion, that because it already contains possibility to return page of preorders and there is no need for create s

+## Prerequisites

+Before you start a tour with this project, be sure that you have installed:

+   * JDK at least version 8,
+   * Maven
+   * Docker

+Verify that you have successfully installed docker by typing in terminal:

+`docker run hello-world`

+Solution is mostly oriented for Linux-related users.

 ## How to start project?